Local Environmental Plans (LEP)

-CN staff will assess the request through an internal LEP assessment panel, which includes a meeting with applicants to clarify any unresolved matters.
+CN staff will be guided by our Amendment Procedure and assess the request through an internal LEP assessment panel, which includes a meeting with applicants to clarify any unresolved matters.
 The panel undertakes a comprehensive assessment to ensure all necessary matters are adequately addressed by the applicant’s written submission prior to being considered by the elected Council.

 Upon payment of a Stage B fee as per CN's Fees and Charges staff will prepare and report a Planning Proposal for Council’s endorsement prior to forwarding this to the Department of Planning, Industry and Environment.

 Where supported by Council elect, a Planning Proposal is forwarded to the Department of Planning, Industry and Environment for determination by the Department’s Gateway Panel.